TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

 .. _webhook-gitlab:

-GitLab Cloud and GitLab self-hosted
+GitLab Cloud and GitLab Self-hosted
 ===================================

 Add auto rendering for a repository via GitLab webhook in four steps: